Cosmicflows-4: Cosmicflows-4 Catalog

-The {\it Cosmicflows-4} compendium of galaxy distances is presented in three tables, with a representative stub of the first several lines of each given in the Appendix and the full tables available on line and at the {\it Extragalactic Distance Database} (\url{https://edd.ifa.hawaii.edu}).
+The {\it Cosmicflows-4} compendium of galaxy distances is presented in three tables, with a representative stub of the first several lines of each given in the Appendix and the full tables available online and at the Extragalactic Distance Database (\url{https://edd.ifa.hawaii.edu}).